matklad/xshell/README.md

 # xshell: Making Rust a Better Bash

-`xshell` provides a set of cross-platform utilities for writing ergonomic "bash" scripts.
+`xshell` provides a set of cross-platform utilities for writing cross-platform and ergonomic "bash" scripts.

+## Example

 ```rust
 //!
 Clones a git repository and publishes it to crates.io.